You can configure apps to remember user data, using either the auth.getCanvaUserToken

 requestAuthentication

 method.
 This will display a screen with a Connect button.
-Do not show redundant authentication screens before this screen or attempt to bypass the standard authentication flow. - Prevent users from arriving at dead-ends or becoming stuck in endless loops.
+Don't show redundant authentication screens before this screen or attempt to bypass the standard authentication flow. - Prevent users from arriving at dead-ends or becoming stuck in endless loops.

 - Support non-desktop devices, such as mobile phones and tablets.